HumbleData/HumbleData.github.io/pages/resources.md

 #### Clone the repo using Git

 Now that we have Git installed, we're going to use it to get the code for the workshop.
-As mentioned above, this is called "cloning the repo"; that is, using Git to download all the files we need for the workshop.
-These files are hosted on GitHub, which as we mentioned earlier, is an online platform for sharing code using Git.
+As mentioned above, this is called "cloning the repository" or "cloning the repo", for short; that is, using Git to download all the files we need for the workshop.
+These files are hosted on GitHub, which as we mentioned earlier, is one of the online platforms for sharing code using Git.

 To clone the repo:
 1. On your computer, go to the folder that you want to copy the workshop folder to (for example, you might make a folder in your Documents folder called "python").
 On Windows, hold down the Shift key and right-click on the folder, and select `Copy as path`.
 On Mac OS, right-click on this folder and press Option, and select `Copy {folder name} as Pathname`.
 This will give us the location, or "path", of this folder.